techthiyanes/tutorials-5/t02_Dreambooth/README.md

 Hugging Face published a [great tutorial](https://huggingface.co/blog/dreambooth), but it's never easy to set up on your own hardware, so various Colabs are circulating to help people get started.
 We can run way faster on our own GPU, and we don't even need to clone down the repo!
-This tutorial shows how to send a function to your hardware from just a GitHub URL pointing to the function.
+This tutorial shows how to launch a training script on your hardware from just a GitHub URL.

 It also shows you basics of the data side of Runhouse, by:
 1) Creating an `rh.folder` with the training images and then sending it to the